ClintH/kattegat/README.md

 ## Is everything working?
 1. Have you installed and run [Kattegat generator](https://github.com/ClintH/generator-kattegat)?
-2. Start your server if you haven't already, by running `node app` (press CTRL+C to stop it)
+2. Start your server if you haven't already, by running `node app` (press CTRL+C to stop it).
 3. The server will display one or more URLs which you can use to access it.
 Open one of them in your browser
 4. If you get a page, and the demo and template links work you're all set to start hacking
 5. The server window is useful for debugging - keep an eye on it!

+Note: If Live reload is enabled, sometimes the server will crash if your text editor writes a temporary file to the Kattegat directory.
+If that happens, simply restart the server.

 ## Making your own pages
 The Kattegat generator lets you make your own scratch pages which are ready to go. [https://github.com/ClintH/generator-kattegat/blob/master/README.md#make-page](Read more on how to do this)